philipelisha/bonobos/code_test/README.md

 ## Installation

-To run the app and see the output simply run the javascript file main.js in the environment of your choice.
-If using node you can simply type `node main` while in the directory.
-The output will be logged to the console.
+To run the app and see the output run `npm start`.

+## Testing

+To test the app and see the output run `npm test`.